-The Tax Cut and Jobs Act of 2017 made significant changes to the tax code, including increasing the standard deduction for married couples over age 65 in 2019 to $27,000.
-This decreased the tax advantages of some charitable donations that were traditionally given with after-tax dollars.
-To combat this, we explore the way in which individuals can reduce their taxes and still donate to charity below.
+The Tax Cut and Jobs Act (2017) made significant changes to the tax code, including nearly doubling the standard deduction for married couples over age 65 to $28,700 in 2022.
+This higher standard deduction decreased the tax advantages of some charitable donations that were traditionally given with after-tax dollars.
+To combat this, below we explore one way in which you can reduce your taxes and still donate to charity.

-Using this approach, you can have your IRA custodian directly send your church or favorite not-for-profit a check as either a one-time donation or monthly check depending on your preference.
-At the end of year, you will receive a Form 1099-R for the full amount of your IRA distributions, and you will need to let your CPA know what charitable donations you made from your IRA.
-The tax return should reflect the gross amount received, but only show the taxable amount by subtracting the qualified charitable distributions.
-You will also need a charity acknowledgement from the not-for-profit organization.
+Using this QCD approach, you direct your IRA custodian to send a check to your church or favorite not-for-profit as either a one-time donation or a monthly payment depending on your preference.
+At the end of year, you will receive a Form 1099-R for the full amount of your IRA distributions for the year, at which point you will need to let your CPA know what QCD amounts you made from your IRA.
+Your tax return then reflects the gross amount received, but the QCD is subtracted to arrive at the net taxable amount.
+You will also need a charitable acknowledgement of the QCD amount from the charity.

-As you can see in our example, the same amount was given to charity, but the taxable income is lower by $17,000; also resulting in lower federal and state taxes.
-If your marginal tax rate is about 32%, you will save an estimate of $320 for every $1,000 given to charity as a QCD IRA distribution.
+As you can see in our example, the same $20,000 amount was given to charity, but the overall taxable income by using the QCD alternative is lower by $18,700.
+This generates lower federal and state taxes.
+If your marginal tax rate is about 32%, you would save approximately $5,984 in this example (or, $320 for every $1,000 given to charity via the QCD).

-This strategy is powerful and will allow those over the age of 70 ½ to continue to give while reducing their taxable income, perhaps even allowing you to leverage larger charitable contributions while staying within your budget.
+This tax strategy is powerful and will allow those over the age of 72 to continue giving to charity while also reducing your overall tax.
+This may perhaps even allow you to leverage larger charitable contributions while staying within your budget.

-Please consult your personal tax advisor to discuss your options.
+Please consult your personal tax advisor to discuss the QCD options with your IRA.